Updated: Jun 6

 Agendas / Planners

 The sky is the limit when it comes to Canva for education.
-I encourage you to go check it out and see what you and your students create.
-If you have just been using it for flyers, it is so much more than that.
+I encourage you to check it out and see what you and your students create.
+If you have been using it for flyers, it is much more than that.
 Share your ideas for Canva below.